publiclab/publiclab-archive/notes/gonzoearth/12-13-2011/mit-builds-camera-can-capture-speed-light-video.md

 ---
-title: "MIT builds camera that can capture at the speed of light (video)"\ntagnames: ''
+title: "MIT builds camera that can capture at the speed of light (video)"

+tagnames: ''
 author: gonzoearth
 path: /notes/gonzoearth/12-13-2011/mit-builds-camera-can-capture-speed-light-video.md
 nid: 631